A new realism in QA

 The 13th edition of the World Quality Report identifies a welcome increase of positivity in the world of Quality Assurance.
 Acceleration in Quality transformation is visible across the board, directly attributing to the shown by the IT and Quality resilience teams in the face of COVID crisis.

 This has been a year of steady and encouraging progress with a new sense of reality, not just a new normal.
 IT teams were able to overcome challenges due to the COVID crisis with relative ease and transition to remote working in distributed virtual teams happened effectively.

-What’s more, the importance of quality assurance has been reinforced: our survey sample of 1,750 CIOs and senior tech leaders emphasises the value of testing than ever before, and the onward march towards digitisation ensuring quality with seamless customer experience is of the utmost priority.
+What’s more, the importance of quality assurance has been reinforced: our survey sample of 1,750 CIOs and senior tech leaders emphasizes the value of testing than ever before, and the onward march towards digitization ensuring quality with seamless customer experience is of the utmost priority.